ParadigmHyperloop/comp4-software/OnLand/ControlLaptop/README.md

     - If not, start it: `sudo systemctl start influxdb`
     - OPTIONAL: make it start on boot time: `sudo systemctl enable influxdb`

+##### Error with packages (influxdb and/or protobuf)
+- Installation errors
+    - If the error “Calling needs :cxx14 is disabled!
+There is no replacement.” appears. run the command `brew cleanup`, or `brew tap ——` the reported directory.

 ### What is left:
 - cleanup the HTML and CSS: mostly done